 Criteria for Determining Cultural Heritage Value or Interest Assessment (yes/no) Rationale 1.
-Design or physical value: a) Is a rare, unique, representative or early example of a style, type, expression, material or construction method NO It is a suburban home built in the 1950's. b) Displays a high degree of craftsmanship or artistic merit NO The home has fallen into disrepair since being abandoned in approximately 2008/2009. c) Demonstrates a high degree of technical or scientific achievement NO It is a 1.5 storey frame dwelling and does not demonstrate a high degree of technical merit.
+Design or physical value: a) Is a rare, unique, representative or early example of a style, type, expression, material or construction method NO Indeterminate, the home was demolished in 2020. b) Displays a high degree of craftsmanship or artistic merit NO Indeterminate, the home was demolished in 2020. c) Demonstrates a high degree of technical or scientific achievement NO Indeterminate, the home was demolished in 2020.
 2. Historical or associative value a) Has direct associations with a theme, event, belief, person, activity, organization or institution that is significant to a community NO The property is not known to have any direct associations significant to the community. b) Yields, or has potential to yield, information that contributes to an understanding of a community or culture NO The home falls within Lorne Park Estates.
 The home itself does not have any potential to yield information that contributes to an understanding of a community or culture. c) Demonstrates or reflects the work or ideas of an architect, artist, builder, designer or theorist who is significant to a community NO Both the builder/designer are unknown.
-3. Contextual Value a) Is important in defining, maintaining, or supporting the character of an area YES The property, not the house has contextual value. b) Is physically, functionally, visually, or historically linked to its surroundings YES The property, not the house has contextual value. c) Is a landmark NO This is a typical home of the era in which it was built.
+3. Contextual Value a) Is important in defining, maintaining, or supporting the character of an area YES The property, not the house, has contextual value. b) Is physically, functionally, visually, or historically linked to its surroundings YES The property, not the house, has contextual value. c) Is a landmark NO The subject property is vacant